 A new line of business for trailer mounted towers was opened.

 Due to the great expansion, in 2009 the business was structured to become a joint stock-holding company.

-The beginning of 2011 saw immense turbulence in Egypt and the region, and with this came a new strategy.
+The beginning of 2011 saw immense turbulence in Egypt and the region and with this a new strategy direction was embarked upon.

-Since 2011, EEC has been involved in some major projects for Samsung and LG, and for some key national strategic projects in the country.
-With the the new focus on industrial and commercial constructions, EEC opened a new factory in May 2017 to make built-up steel sections to support the industrial sector.
+Since 2011, EEC has been involved in some major investment projects for Samsung and LG, and for some key national strategic projects in the country.

 With the new focus on industrial and commercial constructions, EEC opened new factories in 2017 and 2018 to make built-up steel sections and to make cold-formed C & Z sections respectively.

 Furthermore over the last three years, EEC looked to expand its geographical footprint, successfully establishing EEC Oman in 2017, and EEC Lebanon in 2018 to cover the Levant region.